cscart/docs/en/index.rst

 `See the full list of CS-Cart Addons Documentation articles. <map.html>`_

-This is documentation about add-ons and themes available on the `marketplace <https://marketplace.cs-cart.com/index.php?dispatch=companies.products&company_id=119>.`_
+This is documentation about add-ons and themes available on the `marketplace. <https://marketplace.cs-cart.com/index.php?dispatch=companies.products&company_id=119>`_

-The information about default CS-Cart add-ons is presented `here <https://docs.cs-cart.com/latest/>.`_
+The information about default CS-Cart add-ons is presented `here. <https://docs.cs-cart.com/latest/user_guide/addons/index.html>`_

 We hope that everyone finds answers to their questions.

 ===============
 Addons
 ===============

+This section is dedicated to add-ons: useful extensions that provide additional functionality to your store.

 .. toctree::
     :maxdepth: 1